JelleMillenaar/mam.ts/README.md

 ### `constructor`

 Creates the MamWriter and prepares the object for creation MAM transaction.
 If the seed is reused, remember to call a catchUp function before starting to publish transactions!
+This function automatically calls changeMode function with the provided settings.

 #### Input